Toxische Familie: Erkennen, Bewältigen und Heilen

 Toxic family relationships can cause deep suffering, especially if the toxic behavior patterns are created in the parents' house.
 It is crucial to recognize the warning signals early and to consciously deal with these dynamics.

-In her book, author Annika Felber offers sound insights into the psychology of toxic relationships and gives valuable tips on how to set healthy limits.
+Coaching can give you well -founded insights into the psychology of toxic relationships and also valuable tips on how to set healthy limits.

 It is never too late to break away from harmful patterns and build a fulfilling relationship with yourself and to others - the way to heal begins with the first step.